PhD University of Florida

 Kelly’s research focused on examining population structure of free-tailed bats (Tadarida brasiliensis) and the implications of this structure for obligate blood-feeding ectoparasites called bat flies (Streblidae).
 Her Master’s thesis focused on island populations in the Bahamas, which provide a controlled system to analyze fragmentation and migration.
 Kelly finished her masters in 2015 and obtained her Ph.D. at the Richard Gilder Graduate School at the American Museum of Natural History in 2019.
-She is now a Biodiversity Genomics and George E. Burch Postdoctoral Fellow at the Smithsonian National Zoo & Conservation Biology Institute.
+She was a Biodiversity Genomics and George E. Burch Postdoctoral Fellow at the Smithsonian National Zoo & Conservation Biology Institute.

 Jorge Luis Pino

-PhD student, Reed & Phelps Labs – Biology Department
+PhD student, Reed & Phelps Labs, Dept. of Biology

 Jorge’s research focused on the singing mice of Mexico and Central America.
 He examined the phylogeography of the genus (Scotinomys) and investigated patterns of gene flow.
 He used a combination of molecular markers and GIS modeling to better understand how genes are moving between populations over this complex landscape.
 Jorge is now an investigador at the Universidad Autónoma de Chiriquí, UNACHI.